Bounding entanglement dimensionality from the covariance matrix: Introduction

-This is the problem that we address in this Letter, finding a generalization of the well-known Covariance Matrix Criterion (CMC) to witness the Schmidt number of a bipartite quantum state.
+The approach that we follow here is inspired by the various results which relate entanglement and the squeezing of collective spin variances.
+In particular, we first consider the general problem of looking for a generalization of the well-known Covariance Matrix Criterion (CMC) to witness the Schmidt number of a bipartite quantum state.
 After deriving the general criterion, we specialize to simpler statements that are more readily applicable to quantum experiments and compare them to the existing criteria based on fidelities with respect to pure (high-dimensionally entangled) states.
-Afterwards, we also look for criteria based on the covariances of three orthogonal local spin observables, which would connect our results with the spin-squeezing methods successfully applied in many experiments, especially with atomic gases~\cite{giovannettietalPRA03,Lucke2014Detecting,VitaglianoPlanar,PezzeRMP2016,vitagliano16,BaccariDepth,FadelGessnerPRA20}.
-In fact, bipartite entanglement has been recently demonstrated between spatially separated atomic ensembles~\cite{JulsgaardNATURE2001,Fadel18,KunkelEtAl2018,Lange18,VitaglianoFadeletAl2022}, and even a quantification of entanglement via monotones can be provided~\cite{CramerEtAl2013,Islam2015,FadelVitagliano_2021}, but not yet those associated with practical quantum information applications, such as especially the entanglement dimensionality.
+Afterwards, we also look for criteria based on the covariances of three local spin observables, which would connect our results with the spin-squeezing methods successfully applied in many experiments, especially with atomic gases~\cite{giovannettietalPRA03,Lucke2014Detecting,VitaglianoPlanar,PezzeRMP2016,vitagliano16,BaccariDepth,FadelGessnerPRA20}.
+In fact, bipartite entanglement has been recently demonstrated between spatially separated atomic ensembles~\cite{JulsgaardNATURE2001,Fadel18,KunkelEtAl2018,Lange18,VitaglianoFadeletAl2022}, a quantification of entanglement via monotones can be provided~\cite{Islam2015,FadelVitagliano_2021,CramerEtAl2013}, and even experimentally accessible bounds on distillable entanglement in cold atoms systems for quantum information applications have been proposed~\cite{Bergh2021Experimentally,bergh21}, but not yet those associated with applications of the entanglement dimensionality.